yetichain/yeti-docs/docs/architecture.md

 The blockchain system of distributing these assets to all participants involved in YETI will be launched sometime after the system's launch.
 Initially, the public cluster will be formed by participants who have successfully passed the Pioneer Program.
 Pioneers will be able to launch their nodes on one of the hierarchical layers, depending on the results they achieve in the Program.

 *There will be selected 70 participants for the assertion layer, 500 for the address layer, and over 1000 for the assembly layer.
 External users will not be able to join any layer before launching a Bronze, Silver, and Gold distribution.
-From the initial launch of the system until the start of the distribution system, the public cluster will operate in a test mode with a reward for pioneers in the form of a real sABN.*
+From the initial launch of the system until the start of the distribution system, the public cluster will operate in a test mode with a reward for pioneers in the form of a real YETS.*

 The details of how the Bronze, Silver, and Gold distribution system will work once it is launched will be covered in a separate section, as this topic is broad.
 For now, it is essential to note that Silver will, on average, be ten times more scarce than Bronze and ten times more affordable than Gold.